 Buying cheap food when you’re broke may feel like a daunting task.
 How are you supposed to buy healthy foods that will actually keep your family full for a long time and stay within budget?

 I get it, it can seem impossible- but don’t worry.
-We have all been there, which is why I created a list of my top foods to buy when you and your family are being intentional with your purchases.
+We have all been there, which is why I created a list of my top foods to buy to make dirt cheap meals when you and your family are being intentional with your purchases.

 If you don’t even have a budget yet, head to this financial budget makeover and download the FREE budget worksheet.
 You may also want to check out some of these awesome budget planners if you want to start getting organized.